 Adobe announced 31 December 2020, as the final death knell to the technology, with Flash content support formally ending, following major web browsers disabling the capability.
 “We had to respond with a new website,” said Paul’s brother Mathew.
 “It has been on our hearts for several years, as we planned and prepared for the future.”

-With the brothers occupied producing books and video production, the Lord opened a door for the new website to be built by a younger generation.
+With the brothers occupied with producing books and video production, the Lord opened a door for the new website to be built by a younger generation.

 New content for the ByFaith 3.0 was prepared as the WordPress site was built over a few months, going online in July 2020.
-Now suitable for smartphones, the reach of the website can grow again, finding those in need the Lord.
+Now suitable for smartphones, the reach of the website can grow again, finding those in need of the Lord.